FeNN-DMA: A RISC-V SoC for SNN acceleration: Introduction

 Another solution is to build \emph{programmable} FPGA accelerators similar to the large-scale ASIC systems discussed at the beginning of this section.
 Because they allow one set of control logic to be shared between multiple parallel ALUs, Single Instruction Multiple Data~(SIMD) or vector architectures are a popular choice for such systems. \citet{Naylor2013} built a \SI{256}{\bit} wide vector co-processor for a NIOS II CPU and demonstrated that it was a resource-effective way of saturating the external memory bandwidth of an Altera Stratix IV FPGA -- a key goal for any accelerator targeting memory-bound workloads.
 More recently, \citet{chen_gaban_2022} built a vector processor architecture on an AMD UltraScale+ FPGA with High Bandwidth Memory~(HBM). \citet{sripad_snavareal-time_2018} took a somewhat different approach and developed an entirely bespoke architecture with a programmable `controller' which implements the limited control flow required by SNNs and offloads the execution of SIMD arithmetic instructions to an array of PEs, each with its own bank of BRAM.

 In parallel with the development of specialised FPGA and ASIC-based SNN accelerators, the open-source RISC-V architecture has caused a broader revolution in processor design.
 Not only have organisations such as the OpenHW Foundation made verified open-source cores ranging from microcontrollers~\citep{davide_schiavone_slow_2017} to superscalar application class cores~\citep{tedeschi_cva6s_2025} freely available but the RISC-V Instruction Set Architecture~(ISA) was designed from the ground up to be extendable, making RISC-V an ideal springboard for accelerator designs.
 Several standard RISC-V extensions have been developed, including a general-purpose vector extension~\citep{RVV}.
 However, standard extensions can struggle in some applications~\citep{SPEED}, due to inefficiencies in handling key computations and because of the size and complexity of the extensions.
 Therefore, numerous specialised RISC-V accelerators have been developed for applications including robotics~\citep{riscv_robotics}, cryptography~\citep{riscv_cryp} and AI~\citep{rsc5_cnn1}.
-Perhaps unsurprisingly, several RISC-V-based accelerators have also been developed for SNNs~\citep{rsc5_snn2,rvscnn,spikestream}, although we are not aware of any designed for FPGA deployment. \citet{rvscnn} pair a four-stage pipelined RISC-V core with a $4\times4$ array of PEs to accelerate spiking and non-spiking CNNs. \citet{spikestream} also focus on spiking CNNs using a cluster of `Snitch' cores~\citep{zaruba_snitch_2021}, supporting narrow \SI{64}{\bit} floating point SIMD operations alongside `streaming registers' and sparsity extensions to improve the performance on memory-bound workloads.
+Perhaps unsurprisingly, several RISC-V-based accelerators have also been developed for SNNs~\citep{rsc5_snn2,rvscnn,spikestream}, although we are not aware of any designed for FPGA deployment. \citet{rvscnn} pair a four-stage pipelined RISC-V core with a $4\times4$ array of PEs to accelerate spiking and non-spiking CNNs. \citet{spikestream} also focus on spiking CNNs using a cluster of `Snitch' cores~\citep{zaruba_snitch_2021}, supporting narrow \SI{64}{\bit} floating point SIMD operations alongside `streaming registers' and sparsity extensions to improve the performance on memory-bound workloads. \citet{yang_back_2023} accelerated both convolutional and recurrent SNNs using a system which pairs a pipelined RISC-V core with 1024 dedicated PEs with their own load-store unit and scratchpad memories.
 Finally, \citet{rsc5_snn2} uses multiple lightweight `Zero-riscy' cores~\citep{davide_schiavone_slow_2017} supporting narrow \SI{32}{\bit} SIMD operations, which can be used to implement LIF neurons in just a few instructions.